How to be Stylish and Conscious-ish

 I’ve noticed there are two major types of shoppers:

-1) First there are ones who will shop anywhere and everywhere without giving much thought on whether something was made ethically or sustainably.
+1) First, there are ones who will shop anywhere and everywhere without giving much thought to whether something was made ethically or sustainably.
 They usually have great style, may love to shop high and low, supplementing their expensive Designer investment pieces with tons of trendy fast-fashion finds.
-In their minds, the cheaper the better and ignorance is blissful.
-Possibly a fashion blogger…
+They won’t necessarily be thinking, “is ASOS fast fashion?” when they see the perfect item to complete their outfit.
+In their minds, the cheaper, the better since they spend a lot on fashion.
+Possibly a fashion blogger!
+They could be a social media blogger or have a popular website, writing about fashion style, culture, etc. They may use fashion photography equipment or other technology to promote their blog content.

 2)The second type are those who do care deeply about ethical and sustainable fashion, and exclusively shop are very curated group of (usually expensive) sustainable brands.
 They may or may not also have a capsule wardrobe which is full of black, white, khaki and grey items, and quite possibly also have an air of superiority about themselves.